KlugerLab/Ritornello/README.md

 # Ritornello
 Ritornello is a ChIP-seq peak calling algorithm based on signal processing that can accurately call binding events without the need to do a pair total DNA input or IgG control sample.
+It has been tested for use with narrow binding events such as transcription factor ChIP-seq.

 [Ritornello Preprint](http://biorxiv.org/content/early/2015/12/11/034090)